 - [6] Fooled By Randomness, Nassim N. Taleb.
 Excellent book that everyone should read about how human nature tends to cloud peoples' assessments of uncertainty, especially in making financial decisions.
 Entire book should be read over duration of course. - [7] The Black Swan, by Nassim N. Taleb.
-A follow up to the discussion in [5].
+A follow up to the discussion in [6].
 Also an excellent read and should be read by everyone.
 Entire book should be read over duration of course. - [8] Predictably Irrational, by Dan Ariley.
 Very interesting and light read about how peoples' behaviors tend to violate many axioms of expected utility and choice under uncertainty.
 Written by a behavioral economist.
 Read as suggested via supplemental readings.

 Homework: While not a formal part of the course grade, problem sets will play a crucial role in developing your problem solving skills and should be taken very seriously.
 In the past, it has often been the case (and is no secret if you look at my course evaluations online) that students putting the most effort into the problem sets tend to perform best on the exams because the problem sets tend to be much more difficult than exams.
 Problem sets will be assigned regularly via TED.
-You are encouraged to work together to solve problem sets, discuss them in the TED discussion forum, and to email the TAs questions at the course Gmail account ECON171SS13@gmail.com.
-The TAs will monitor these and reply as frequently as possible.
+You are encouraged to work together to solve problem sets, discuss them in the TED discussion forum, and to ask questions of your TAs in discussion, office hours, and via email when convenient.